Fiserv/exchange/docs/getting-started/boarding.md

-# Sub-merchant Onboarding
+# Merchant Onboarding

 ## Boarding by API

-Exchange offers end-to-end sub-merchant onboarding through API that is facilitated through Adding Applications, Subgroups and Outlets in order to create the correct sub-merchant hierarchy.
-This includes adding, and updating sub-merchant applications in progress before submitting them.
+Exchange offers end-to-end merchant onboarding through API that is facilitated through Adding Applications, Subgroups and Outlets in order to create the correct merchant hierarchy.
+This includes adding, and updating merchant applications in progress before submitting them.

-For the standard Merchant - Chain - Outlet Hierarchy, three calls are needed to submit an application.
+For the standard merchant - chain - outlet Hierarchy, three calls are needed to submit an application.
-This can include pricing and equipment for the sub-merchant  that is required, and the billing and funding settings for the sub-merchant.
+This can include pricing and equipment for the merchant  that is required, and the billing and funding settings for the merchant.

 <!-- !align: center -->
 ![hierarchy](/assets/images/hierarchy.png)

-### Adding the Merchant and Chain levels
+### Adding the merchant and chain levels

 <!--
 type: tab
 titles: Add Application, JSON Add Application Example -->

-The `/boarding/application` endpoint supports adding the Merchant and Chain level in one request.
+The `/boarding/application` endpoint supports adding the merchant and chain level in one request.
 This will require legal information to be sent, principal information , application settings and an offer package if used for adding processing offerings or equipement offerings.

 ---